|University and Faculty:||The University of Sydney

-Responsibility and leadership skills are built upon in the early years of the Doctor of Dental Medicine as the program benefits from supervised learning outside the comfort of the university by the end of the second year of the program.
+Responsibility and leadership skills are built upon in the early years of the Doctor of Dental Medicine program as the students benefit from supervised learning in a clinical setting outside the university by the end of the second year of the program.
 Practical development outside of the faculty serves to bolster the clinical component of the dental program through immersion in the field, and by their final year students will have experience in Australian dentistry practices ranging from metropolitan clinics to rural hamlets.

 Beginning in the first year and continuing throughout the dental program, postgraduate coursework is coupled with technical training.
-The comprehensive design of the Doctor of Dental Medicine assures students that they will have a complete and thorough knowledge of all aspects of the dental health profession, and throughout the program students will study modules covering tooth conservation, trauma, oral surgery, periodontology, and many others.
+The comprehensive design of the Doctor of Dental Medicine assures students that they will have a complete and thorough knowledge of all aspects of the dental health profession.
+Throughout the program, students will study modules covering tooth conservation, trauma, oral surgery, periodontology, and many others.
 Moreover, the University of Sydney's focus on comprehensive education affords students the unique opportunity to take an active role in their training by undertaking a research thesis during their second year and submitting their findings to an academic dentistry journal for publishing by the end of their final year.

 The Doctor of Dental Medicine has been purposefully designed to adhere to the well-rounded course structure of the North American postgraduate dental school model, but has also maintained the sophisticated clinical training for which the University of Sydney has come to be renowned, giving students an applicable knowledge of dental health from the community to the laboratory.